 What is the UBE?

-The UBE is a multi-part exam that tests candidates’ knowledge of legal principles, as well as assessing their analytical, reasoning, and communication skills.
+The UBE is a multi-part exam that tests candidates’ knowledge of legal principles, and assesses their analytical, reasoning, and communication skills.
 Because it is administered by many states, the material tested exclusively concerns national law principles.
 Some jurisdictions require candidates to pass an additional jurisdiction-specific law component and/or a character and fitness assessment.
 The UBE has three components:

 The UBE is typically administered over two days.
 During Tuesday sessions, candidates take the MEE and the MPT.
 The following day is devoted entirely to the MBE, which is split up into two parts: 3 hours in the morning and 3 hours in the afternoon.